Harry Laurent: Later life

-Discharged from the NZEF and placed on the Reserve of Officers, Laurent settled into life in Hawera and soon found employment at a grocery store.
+Discharged from the NZEF and placed on the Reserve of Officers, Laurent settled into life in Hāwera and soon found employment at a grocery store.
 He later worked as a sales representative.
-He married Ethel Homewood, originally from England, on 20 July 1921, in a ceremony at Hawera.
+He married Ethel Homewood, originally from England, on 20 July 1921, in a ceremony at Hāwera.
 Fellow VC recipients John Grant and Leslie Andrew were present, the former in the capacity of best man.
 In 1937, Laurent, along with several other VC recipients, was awarded the coronation medal to commemorate the ascension of King George VI to the British throne.

 During the Second World War, Laurent was recalled to the Reserve of Officers of the New Zealand Military Forces.
 He was soon commanding a battalion in the Home Guard.
-Later promoted to a temporary lieutenant colonel, he was made group director of the Hawera Home Guard in early 1942.
-Late the following year he was appointed commander of the Hawera squadron of the Air Training Corps and held this post until 1945.
+Later promoted to a temporary lieutenant colonel, he was made group director of the Hāwera Home Guard in early 1942.
+Late the following year he was appointed commander of the Hāwera squadron of the Air Training Corps and held this post until 1945.
 He was formally seconded to the Royal New Zealand Air Force for a brief period as a squadron commander of 34th Air Training Squadron before ceasing active duty at the end of the war.
 He formally retired from the military in 1949.

-At the age of 61, Laurent went to London in 1956 as part of the VC centenary celebrations.
+In 1953, Laurent was awarded the Queen Elizabeth II Coronation Medal.
+At the age of 61, he went to London in 1956 as part of the VC centenary celebrations.
 He attended further VC events in the following years.
-He died in Hastings on 9 December 1987, the last surviving New Zealand VC winner of the First World War.
+He died in Hastings on 9 December 1987, the last surviving New Zealand VC recipient of the First World War.
 His wife had predeceased him the previous year.
-His ashes are interred in the Memorial Wall at the Servicemen's Cemetery at Hawera, his hometown.
+His ashes are interred in the Memorial Wall at the Servicemen's Cemetery at Hāwera, his hometown.
 A street in the town is also named after him, and nearby is Grant VC Street, named for fellow VC recipient John Grant.

 Laurent's VC was displayed at the QEII Army Memorial Museum in Waiouru, along with his service medals from the First and Second World Wars and his coronation medals.
 On 2 December 2007, Laurent's VC was one of nine Victoria Crosses that were among a hundred medals stolen from the museum.
 On 16 February 2008, New Zealand Police announced all the medals had been recovered as a result of a NZ$300,000 reward offered by Michael Ashcroft and Tom Sturgess.